2019–20 PGA Tour

+The 2019–20 PGA Tour was the 105th season of the PGA Tour, the main professional golf tour in the United States.
+It was also the 52nd season since separating from the PGA of America, and the 14th edition of the FedEx Cup.

 Changes for 2019–20

 Rule changes

 The number of players making a 36-hole cut was reduced from top 70 and ties to top 65 and ties.
 The 54-hole secondary cut, previously in effect when more than 78 players made a 36-hole cut, was eliminated.